ag48665/tcga-lusc-biomarker-analysis/README.md

 ![Workflow](figures/workflow.png)

-This study can be reproduced from raw TCGA data using a single R command (`source("run_analysis.R")`).
+This repository is designed so the entire analysis can be reproduced from raw TCGA data using a single R command.
-The pipeline performs data download, preprocessing, statistical analysis, visualization, functional interpretation, and clinical survival analysis.

 ---

 ## Project Overview

-Lung cancer is one of the leading causes of cancer mortality worldwide.
+Lung cancer is one of the leading causes of cancer-related mortality worldwide.
-**Lung Squamous Cell Carcinoma (LUSC)** is a major histological subtype characterized by strong transcriptional dysregulation, epithelial differentiation, and tumor–immune interactions.
+**Lung Squamous Cell Carcinoma (LUSC)** is a major histological subtype characterized by strong transcriptional dysregulation and tumor–immune interactions.

 This project performs a **reproducible transcriptomic analysis of TCGA-LUSC RNA-seq data** to:

 - identify genes differentially expressed between tumor and normal lung tissue
-- determine affected biological pathways (Gene Ontology)
+- interpret affected biological pathways (Gene Ontology)
-- evaluate clinical relevance of selected genes (Kaplan–Meier survival)
+- evaluate clinical relevance using survival analysis
-- propose candidate diagnostic and prognostic biomarkers
+- propose candidate diagnostic / prognostic biomarkers

-The analysis compares **primary tumor samples (TP)** with **normal tissue samples (NT)**.
+The analysis compares **primary tumor samples (TP)** vs **normal tissue samples (NT)**.

 ---